ariadne-cps/ariadne/README.md

 export LD_LIBRARY_PATH=/usr/local/lib
 ```

+### Building executables using Ariadne

 The tutorials directory contains three CMake projects that rely on a correct installation of Ariadne.
 You can copy a project directory in any place on your file system and follow the instructions on the README file inside to check that your installation was successful.

+Due to limitations of the C++ standard library on macOS since C++11, you won't be able to build an executable with GCC if the Ariadne library has been built using Clang, and viceversa.
+Hence on macOS you shall use the same compiler for both Ariadne and any projects that depend on it.

 ### Contribution guidelines ###